+1In fact, uniquely determined by the property $\sigma'(\alpha_1) = \alpha_2$; note the choices we have at this point!
+We shall return to this point later.
 Proof.
 Let f be an irreducible polynomial in K[x].
-Let L = K[x]/(f(x)) and $\alpha = \bar{x}$ the root of f in L. As $L \supseteq K$ is an algebraic extension and $K \supseteq F$ is an algebraic extension also $L \supseteq F$ is an algebraic extension.
-(The maximal algebraic extension H of F inside L contains K and there is no element of L - H algebraic over H. It follows that H = L.) Thus, α solves some irreducible polynomial in F[x] and so $\alpha \in K$.
+Let L = K[x]/(f(x)) and $\alpha = \overline{x}$ the root of f in L. As $L \supseteq K$ is an algebraic extension and $K \supseteq F$ is an algebraic extension also $L \supseteq F$ is an algebraic extension.
+(The maximal algebraic extension H of F insider L contains K and there is no element of L - H algebraic over H. It follows that H = L.) Thus, α solves some irreducible polynomial in F[x] and so $\alpha \in K$.
 But that means that $\deg(f) = 1$.
 Saying that the only irreducible polynomials in K[x] are linear is equivalent to saying that every polynomial in K[x] factors into linear terms, or that every polynomial in K[x] has all its roots in K. And, at any rate, K is algebraically closed.
 Theorem 6.2.2.
 Let F be a field.
 F has an algebraic closure.
 Remark 6.2.3.
 The proof will appear to be constructive, but this is misleading.
 The description of an algebraic closure is, except for a handful of situations, very complicated.
 One mainly uses the algebraic closure as an existence result - that is, it's mere existence - and the actual concrete description of it is either ignored, or is a major open problem.
-For example, the explicit description of the algebraic closure of $\mathbb Q$ (for example in the sense of describing all the the quotients of its Galois group) is a major open problem in number theory; some features of it are called "the inverse Galois problem".
+For example, the explicit description of the algebraic closure of Q (for example in the sense of describing all the the quotients of its Galois group) is a major open problem in number theory; some features of it are called "the inverse Galois problem".
 Proof.
 Our proof follows closely Dummit and Foote that follow, in turn, Artin.
 It is based on the following two lemmas.
 Lemma 6.2.4.
 There exists an algebraically closed field K that contains F.